spookylukey/django-views-the-right-way/source/ideas.rst

 Well, presumably TemplateView at least would be safe, so do I really need to check that?
-Before you answer, consider this: previously I was using Django's TemplateView as a base class, and the first version of my view, which looked almost identical to the above, wouldn't work at all - a fact I discovered after deploying to production.
+Before you answer, consider this: previously I was using Django's TemplateView as a base class, rather than my own, and the first version of my view, which looked almost identical to the above, wouldn't work at all - a fact I discovered after deploying to production.
 Can you guess why?
 Are you sure you know what your base classes are doing?

 Alternatively, you could audit this FBV, which is the new version and does